Ablazle/master-project/README.md

 This repository contains all scripts and plots used in the project.
 The directory structure is organized into MATLAB and Python folders.
 The PYTHON folder has additional subfolders for crosscorrelation analyses, USleep processing and plotting scripts.
+The subfolders also contains generated .CSV-files.